TheMadKow/DragonCon/README.md

 # Welcome DragonCon project

 ## NOTE
-Project got suspanded and isn't final.
+Project got suspended and isn't final - use with care.

 ## About DragonCon
 [DragonCon](http://dragoncon.co.il) is an Israeli convention for tabletop gaming.<br>